The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 The Guinness Storehouse

-When you think of Dublin you think of Guinness, right?
+When you think of Dublin, you think of Guinness, right?
 Visit the Guinness Storehouse during your 2 days in Dublin to experience the history, heart and soul of Ireland’s most iconic beer.
 Here you can enjoy the story of Guinness across the seven floors of the iconic brewery at St. James’ Gate before enjoying a pint of the black stuff and soaking in panoramic views of Dublin city from the Gravity Bar.
 Be sure to book your ticket in advance.

 Duration: 1 hour and a half